THE SELFLESS SHELLFISH

 We need you!
 The Oyster Gardener project is almost exclusively based on the efforts of volunteers from along the Indian River Lagoon who are responsible for collecting data to help identify portions of the Lagoon with high rates of oyster survivability and recruitment; these were the areas that would be future candidates for reef restoration.
 Join us today.

 If you are Lagoon-front resident that lives in Brevard County, you are half way there to becoming an Oyster Gardener!
-The lagoon is where the oysters will thrive so lakes, ponds and/or your relaxing pool do not qualify as suitable bodies of water.
+The Lagoon is where the oysters will thrive so lakes, ponds and/or your relaxing pool do not qualify as suitable bodies of water.
 Additional considerations:

 BECOME AN OYSTER BUDDY

-Funding from the County has gone a long way since its inception; supporting the project’s staffing, equipment/ supplies and the education of approximately 1,100 community volunteers who after training become our “oyster gardeners”.
+Funding from the County has gone a long way since its inception; supporting the project’s staffing, equipment/ supplies and the education of approximately thousands of community volunteers who after training become our “oyster gardeners”.
 As a science-based program, we take a citizen scientist approach, equipping volunteers with the knowledge and the tools to further discovery and understanding of our natural world.